yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

     Show details
   </summary>

-This tutorial assumes the reader has some background knowledge of the following technologies:
+This tutorial assumes the reader has some familiarity with the following technologies:

 * Semantic web technologies and standards
   * OWL, RDF